OpenDAoC/OpenDAoC-Core/Helper Docs/Development_Standards_Rule.md

 - Create clear contracts that specify behavior, not implementation
 - Enable dependency injection and testability
 - Support multiple implementations and easy mocking
+- **ALWAYS** check the OpenDAoC interfaces for an existing implementation to use.
+Make a new one only if no other option exists.

 ```csharp
 // ✅ Good - Interface defines contract